WEB BROWSER COLOR MANAGEMENT TUTORIAL

 (using default preferences)

-Microsoft EXPLORER (Mac & Windows)
+Microsoft Internet Explorer (Mac & Windows)

 (using default preferences)

-OPERA (Mac OSX, Windows, Solaris, O/S2, Linux, FreeBSD i386, BeOS)
+OPERA (Mac OSX, Windows, Solaris, O/S2, Linux, FreeBSD i386, BeOS) — user emailed me that version 12.5 and later supports color management.

 BROWSER NOTES: